-Confirmed Deliveries, a new feature that the OneSignal community has long been asking for, is now available on mobile, and will be available across web in the coming weeks.
-Confirmed Deliveries provides near-perfect click-through rate numbers and gives app developers a new peace of mind when getting a confirmation that their notifications have successfully delivered.
+Confirmed Delivery, a powerful new feature you’ve all been asking for, is now available on mobile and web.
+Confirmed Delivery provides near-perfect Notification Click-Through Rate (CTR) estimates and gives app developers peace of mind when it comes to confirming that their notifications have successfully delivered.

-Every device that receives a notification sent through our platform will now acknowledge successful receipt back to OneSignal, data that is then available to all paying customers.
-In the Message Report for a notification, look for the Confirmed metric.
+Each device that receives a notification sent through our platform will now acknowledge successful receipt, sending this data back to OneSignal and then making it available to all paid users.
+Look out for the “Confirmed” metric in a notification’s message report.

 The newest launch of our Advanced Analytics is available across all channels (Web, Mobile & In-App).